Thermalito Diversion Pool and Burma Road

 Explore natural swimming holes near Chico, CA. Find directions, safety tips, and access info for Bidwell Park, Butte Creek, and Feather River spots.

-Location Details
+Location

-Northern California's Chico region is one of the state's best-kept secrets for natural swimming.
+Northern California's Chico region is one of the state's lesser-known spots for natural swimming.
 Tucked into the foothills where the Sacramento Valley gives way to the Sierra Nevada, a loose network of creeks, rivers, and canyon pools offers something for every kind of water-seeker — from parents wading with toddlers to seasoned hikers earning their swim after a long trail.
 The water here runs cold and clear off the mountains, tinted green in the deeper pools and sparkling silver over smooth granite in the shallows.

 The geography shifts dramatically across the region.
 At Lower Bidwell Park, wide grassy banks line Chico Creek, and the swimming is relaxed and communal — a place where locals have been cooling off on triple-digit afternoons for generations.
 Move upstream into Upper Bidwell Park and the canyon tightens, the oaks lean in, and the pools deepen.
 Farther out, Butte Creek winds through agricultural land and forested canyons, with family-friendly access and a gentler current that suits younger swimmers.
 The star of the backcountry is Salmon Hole, where dramatic cliffs rise above a deep swimming basin — the kind of place that makes you feel like you've found something the rest of the world hasn't.
 Rock Creek surprises visitors with a natural water slide worn smooth by centuries of flow, and Brown's Hole offers the rare gift of genuine solitude, tucked into a quiet canyon where you may have the water entirely to yourself.